-The PC Suite Guide explains the functionality of PC Suite for Nokia 9210 Communicator.
-With PC Suite you can move, copy, synchronise, back up, and restore data between your communicator and a compatible PC.

-The Software on CD-ROM Guide explains in detail the functionality of the applications found on the CD-ROM that you can install on your communicator.
+- The PC Suite Guide explains the functionality of PC Suite for the Nokia 9210i Communicator.
+With PC Suite you can move, copy, synchronise, back up, and restore data between your communicator and a compatible PC. - The Software on CD-ROM Guide explains in detail the functionality of the applications found on the CD-ROM that you can install on your communicator. - The Add-on Applications Guide gives a brief introduction of other software available for the Nokia 9210i Communicator.
+This guide is only available in a printed version. - The Settings Checklist helps you to connect your Nokia 9210i Communicator with different kinds of wireless services.

-The PC Suite Guide and the Software on CD-ROM Guide are both on the CD-ROM under the section "Using the Nokia 9210 Communicator".
+The PC Suite Guide and the Software on CD-ROM Guide are both on the CD-ROM under the section "Using the Nokia 9210i Communicator".